 Setting Description Username The field displays the default name assigned to the administrators upon creation of their account.
-The name field cannot be modified Password Password associated with the username Confirm Password Re-type the password to confirm associated password

-Setting Description Lists the console, SSH, telnet, and web UI access type assigned to each listed administrator.
-A single administrator can have any one or all of these roles assigned at the same time Options include: • Console - select this option to enable access to the device's console • SSH - select this option to enable access to the device using SSH • Telnet - select this option to enable access to the device using Telnet • Web UI - select this option to enable access to the device's Web User Interface
+The name field cannot be modified Password Password associated with the username Confirm Password Re-type the password to confirm associated password Access type Lists the console, SSH, telnet, and web UI access type assigned to each listed administrator.
+A single administrator can have any one or all of these roles assigned at the same time Options include: Console - select this option to enable access to the device's console SSH - select this option to enable access to the device using SSH Telnet - select this option to enable access to the device using Telnet Web UI - select this option to enable access to the device's Web User Interface

-Setting Description Administrator role Lists the role assigned to each listed administrator.
-An administrator can only be assigned one role at a time Options include: Device Provisioning admin - Assigns the device provisioning administrator role to the new user.
+Setting Description Setting Administrator role Description Lists the role assigned to each listed administrator.
+An administrator can only be assigned one role at a time Options include: • Device Provisioning administrator role to the new user.
 This role has privileges to update provision device configuration files or firmware.
 However, such updates run the risk of overwriting and loss of existing device configurations unless properly archived.
 Note: You can restrict a device-provisioning- admin user's access to devices within a specific location or locations by applying the Locations tag.
-When applied, this user will only have access to devices within the locations (sites/ tree-node paths) associated with the locations tag For more information, see set locations configuration Help Desk - Assign this role to the person who troubleshoots and debugs problems reported by the customer.
+When applied, this user will only have access to devices within the locations (sites/ tree-node paths) associated with the locations tag For more information, see set locations configuration For more information, see set locations configuration • Help Desk - Assign this role to the person who troubleshoots and debugs problems reported by the customer.
 The Help Desk manager typically runs troubleshooting utilities, runs service commands, views, and retrieves logs.
-Help Desk personnel are not allowed to conduct controller or service platform reloads Monitor - Assigns the System Monitor role to the new user.
+Help Desk personnel are not allowed to conduct controller or service platform reloads • Monitor - Assigns the System Monitor role to the new user.
 This role has read only access to the system.
 The user can only view configuration and statistics.
 The user cannot view protected information and passwords.
-Select Monitor to assign permissions without any administrative rights Network Admin - The Network administrator role provides full access to configure all wired and wireless parameters like IP configuration, VLANs, L2/L3 security, WLANs, radios, and captive portal Rest API User - Assigns the REST API user role.
-This user role provides read-only permission for the user to use APIs to retrieve statistics, etc. The user will not have permission to change or write configurations Security Admin - Select Security administrator to set the administrative rights for a security administrator allowing configuration of all security parameters Superuser - Select this option to assign complete administrative rights to the user.
+Select Monitor to assign permissions without any administrative rights • Network Admin - The Network administrator role provides full access to configure all wired and wireless parameters like IP configuration, VLANs, L2/L3 security, WLANs, radios, and captive portal • Rest API User - Assigns the REST API user role.
+This user role provides read-only permission for the user to use APIs to ret Rest API User - Assigns the REST API user role.
+This user role provides read-only permission for the user to use APIs to retrieve statistics, etc. The user will not have permission to Superuser - Select this option to assign complete administrative rights to the user.
 This entails all the roles listed for all the other administrative roles